open-feature/open-feature-operator/README.md

 This provides means of asserting that the Kubernetes components reach the desired state without the overhead of using an actual cluster, keeping test runtime and resource consumption down.

-## Development

-Custom resource definitions support multiple versions.
-The kubebuilder framework exposes a system to seamlessly convert between versions (using a "hub and spoke" model) maintaining backwards compatibility.
-It does this by injecting conversion webhooks that call our defined convert functions.
-The hub version of the `FeatureFlagConfiguration` custom resource definition (the version to which all other versions are converted) is `v1alpha1`.
-Follow [this tutorial](https://book.kubebuilder.io/multiversion-tutorial/conversion-concepts.html) to implement a new version of the custom resource definition.

 ## Releases

 This repo uses _Release Please_ to release packages.
 Release Please sets up a running PR that tracks all changes for the library components, and maintains the versions according to [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/), generated when [PRs are merged](https://github.com/amannn/action-semantic-pull-request).
 When Release Please's running PR is merged, any changed artifacts are published.